-When asked 3 things they would like to improve in their English communication, 9 people out of 10 will include pronunciation.
-However, sometimes improving your pronunciation isn’t easy and this is because while most people know their pronunciation needs improving, they can’t identify the specific problems they have.
+When asked 3 things they would like to improve in their English communication, 9 out of 10 people will include pronunciation.
+However, sometimes improving your pronunciation isn’t easy and this is because, while most people know their pronunciation needs improving, they can’t identify the specific problems they have.

-And….you can’t fix what you can’t identify.
+And… you can’t fix what you can’t identify.

-So, the first step towards fixing your pronunciation is to begin IDENTYFING areas that need improvement.
+So, the first step towards fixing your pronunciation is to begin identifying areas that need improvement.
 It’s nearly impossible to hear yourself while you are speaking, so read your mini speeches and record yourself.
 Play the recording back and listen carefully for the following things.

 It can be tricky to work out which syllable to stress and sometime the rules change.
 The best way to check is with a dictionary.
 All dictionaries give the phonetic spelling of a word.
-This is where they show which syllable is stressed, usually with an apostrophe (‘) just before or just after the stressed syllable.
+This is where they show which syllable is stressed, usually with an apostrophe (‘) just before the stressed syllable.

 Sentence stress shows our listeners which parts of our sentences are the most important.
 It signals to the listener that certain information is important.